-- Preheat oven to 350°F and lightly grease a 1lb loaf tin ( mine measures 8.5 x 4.5 x 2.75 inches).
-If there is a chance your tin will stick lay a strip of baking parchment down the length of the pan with some overhang each side to make it easier to remove when cooked)
+- Preheat oven to 350°F and lightly grease an 8.5 x 4.5inch or 9 x 5inch loaf pan.
+Lay a strip of baking parchment down the length of the pan with some overhang each side to make it easier to remove when cooked.

-- Add all of the dry ingredients to a bowl and stir to combine.
+- Add all of the dry ingredients to a large bowl and stir to combine.

-- Add the pumpkin puree and milk to another bowl or a jug and stir together.
+- Add the pumpkin puree and milk to another bowl or a jug and mix them together.

 - Add the wet ingredients to the dry and mix until just combined.
-It is a very stiff batter, almost like a dough so do not be concerned.
-It will come together with a bit of elbow grease!
+It is a stiff batter so do not be concerned.

-- Spoon the batter into the prepared tin and smooth out so it's even.
+- Spoon the batter into the prepared tin and smooth the top with a spatula so it's level.

-- Remove from the tin immediately and cool on a cooling rack.
+- Remove from the tin immediately and cool on a wire rack.

 This recipe was originally published on September 23rd, 2020.
 I've since rewritten the post and now I am republishing it for you.
 I hope you enjoy it.
 Thank you for following A Virtual Vegan!